 section of the latter is to be found in the Victoria & Albert museum in

 century the French ambassador to Venice had tried to buy it.
-This at the
+Having had

 in the House of Simon from

 Santa Maria dei Servi.)
 It was cut into